Nitrokey/nitrokey-documentation/source/components/nethsm/clustering.rst

 This key should exist and contain "1".

 Make sure this process keeps running, as it is now a proper member of your cluster.
-If you need to decommission it, first :ref:`properly remove it from the cluster <clustering-removing>`.
+If you need to decommission it, first `properly remove it from the cluster <clustering.html#removing-a-node-cleanly>`__.
 If its reachable IP changes, update its URL from the cluster.

 Operating a Cluster
 -------------------